 General modes of motion of rocks during their descent on slopes are composed of free falling, rolling and bouncing phases based on slope gradients.
 In this rockfall test, the motions created various collision times through rockfall trajectories.
 It was observed from each rockfall test that the orientation of the joint sets at the impact points on the slope affected the trajectories of rockfalls.
-The lateral dispersion ratio (D_r) is a proportion of the lateral distance (D_H) of the rockfall paths from the center line as seen looking at the face of the slope to the length of the slope (L) as shown in Eq.(6).
-This definition of D_r is similar to the concept presented by Azzoni and Freitas (1995) and is schematically shown in Figure 4.
+The lateral dispersion ratio (D_r) is a proportion of the lateral distance (D_H) of the rockfall paths from the center line as seen looking at the face of the slope to the length of the slope (L) as shown in Eq.
+(6).
+This definition of D_r is similar to the concept presented by Azzoni and de Freitas (1995) and is schematically shown in Fig. 4.

-$$D_r = \frac{D_H}{L} \times 100 \,(\%) \tag{6}$$
+$$D{\rm r} = \frac{D{\rm H}}{L} \times 100 \,(\%) \tag{6}$$

-In the field tests, the dispersion ratios (D_r) of rockfalls were in the range of 5 to 50%, which was much larger than the general dispersion ratio (< 20%) suggested by Azzoni and Freitas (1995).
+In the field tests, the dispersion ratios (D_r) of rockfalls were in the range of 5-50 %, which was much larger than the general dispersion ratio (<20 %) suggested by Azzoni and de Freitas (1995).
 This large percentage of dispersion can be explained by the orientation of dominant joint sets dipping to a northeastern direction influencing the rockfall paths.
-Thus, the final positions of falling rocks were located at the left side from the center line including the falling point ranging from 0.6 to 6.3 meters as described in Table 3.
-It was observed from the field tests that the collision numbers through the rockfall trajectories directly correlated with the modes of rockfall.
-Less impact numbers such as 2 or 3 showed bigger jumping heights after collision with extruded rock surfaces.
-In contrast, sliding and rolling movement were predominant when the rock path showed more than 5 impacts.
+Thus, the final positions of falling rocks were located at the left side from the center line including the falling point ranging from 0.6 to 6.3 m as described in Table 3.
+It was